openresty/lua-nginx-module/README.markdown

 In synchronous mode, the function will not return until all output data has been written into the system send buffer or until the [send_timeout](http://wiki.nginx.org/HttpCoreModule#send_timeout) setting has expired.
 Note that using the Lua coroutine mechanism means that this function does not block the Nginx event loop even in the synchronous mode.

-When `ngx.flush(true)` is called immediately after `ngx.print` or `ngx.say`, it causes the latter functions to run in synchronous mode.
+When `ngx.flush(true)` is called immediately after [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) or [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say), it causes the latter functions to run in synchronous mode.
 This can be particularly useful for streaming output.

 Note that `ngx.flush` is non functional when in the HTTP 1.0 output buffering mode.
 See [HTTP 1.0 support](http://wiki.nginx.org/HttpLuaModule#HTTP_1.0_support).